Probate Help for

 When someone passes away, their estate often has to go through a legal process called probate before their assets can be distributed to their loved ones.
 Probate is supervised by the court and involves validating any will, identifying and inventorying assets, paying outstanding debts, and ultimately transferring what remains to the rightful heirs.

-Even if your loved one had a will, their estate may still need to go through probate.
-And if they passed away without one, probate is how the state of North Carolina steps in to sort things out.
+Even if your loved one had a will, their estate may still go through probate.
+If they didn’t have a will, the state of North Carolina requires probate to help ensure everything is handled properly.

 What the probate process typically involves: